zakcali/wos-lite-api-nodejs/README.md

 Quartile values change every year, so don't trust quartile values for articles published outside of 2019-2020 period

-there weren't examples for nodejs, but for php, python, and ruby:
+There weren't examples for nodejs, but for php, python, and ruby:

 https://gist.github.com/pol/1321660

 https://gist.github.com/domoritz/2012629

-after getting SID value, note it, and then paste as: let wSID = 'xxxaaabbbtttuuuqyyy';
+To prevent throttle messages during debugging, after getting SID value, note it, and then paste to 13th line as: let wSID = 'xxxaaabbbtttuuuqyyy';

+You can use same SID value for hours